hansenmason/HansenTicTacToe-client/README.md

 My user stories from the beginning were as follows:

-'As a first time user, I want to be able to have my own unique log in'; 'As a logged in user, I want to choose if I'm X or O.'; 'As a logged in user, I want to be able to choose a new game whenever I please.'; 'As a logged in user, I want to be able to sign out and have my email and password cleared.'; 'As a logged in user, I want to undo a move.';
+	'As a first time user, I want to be able to have my own unique log in' 'As a logged in user, I want to choose if I'm X or O.'
+	'As a logged in user, I want to be able to choose a new game whenever I please.'; 'As a logged in user, I want to be able to sign out and have my email and password cleared.'; 'As a logged in user, I want to undo a move.';
 	'As a logger in user, I want to be able to see when a winner is declared.'; 'As a user, I only want to see the board when I'm logged into the game.'; 'As a user, I want to see my total wins count.';